 Girls* Circle Community Project

-The Girls Circle Community Project is a 12 to 24-week gender-responsive, violence prevention program serving female-identifying youth aged 9-18 through in school or after-school groups.
-The goal of the Girls Circle Community Project is to foster safety and socio-emotional wellbeing, to build skills in critical thinking, communications, and decision-making, and to support healthy relationships with self, peers and adult women in the community.
+The Girls* Circle Community Project is a 12 to 24-week gender-responsive, violence prevention program serving girls, non-binary, and gender diverse youth aged 9-18 through in school or after-school groups.
+The goal of the Girls* Circle Community Project is to foster safety and socio-emotional wellbeing, to build skills in critical thinking, communications, and decision-making, and to support healthy relationships with self, peers and adult women in the community.
 Building these protective factors help foster a positive life stage of change, in addition to equipping girls to manage stress, anxiety and negate violence and discrimination.
 The workshops explore a variety of topics including healthy relationships to self and peers, diversity and identity, media and self-image, self-love, bodies, conflict and communication, boundaries, empathy and compassion, emotional wellness, values, interests and self-awareness.
-The Girls Circle Community Project is a facilitated peer-to-peer learning environment, treating the participants as experts of their own lives and leaders in their community.
+The Girls* Circle Community Project is a facilitated peer-to-peer learning environment, treating the participants as experts of their own lives and leaders in their community.

 Evaluating for Restorative Results

 Beginning in June 2019, we have been participating in the BC-wide project facilitated by Just Outcomes Consulting to create a set of evaluation criteria and questionnaires for clients of restorative justice services.
 The goal of the project is to create a shared set of data to understand the current practice of restorative justice in BC, to support programs in their continuous efforts to improve, and to have access to data for grant and advocacy purposes.
 The pilot where the evaluation tools will be used within programs throughout BC will begin in October 2020.